crystal-vm/crystal-arm/README.md

 The actual vm implementation is currently in flux.
 I tried to go from the ast to assembler, and that proved to big a step.

 Hence the actual api is in flux.
-I just made the seperate repository to remove some clutter.
+I just made the separate repository to remove some clutter.
 Especially in project searches.